kbd_mode - Man Page

 Description

 Without argument, kbd_mode prints the current keyboard mode (RAW, MEDIUMRAW or XLATE).
-With argument, it sets the keyboard mode as indicated:
+Using the options it is possible to switch the keyboard mode of the current console or the specified console.

 Of course the "-a" is only traditional, and the code used can be any 8-bit character set.
 With "-u" a 16-bit character set is expected, and these chars are transmitted to the kernel as 1, 2, or 3 bytes (following the UTF-8 coding).
 In these latter two modes the key mapping defined by loadkeys(1) is used.